Fixtures

 TotalHomeAway

-Associação Desportiva Ferroviária Vale do Rio Doce, usually known as Desportiva Ferroviária, is a traditional Brazilian football club from Cariacica, Espírito Santo state.
+Associação Desportiva Ferroviária Vale do Rio Doce (English: Doce River Valley Railway Sports Association), usually known as Desportiva Ferroviária, is a Brazilian football club from Cariacica, Espírito Santo.
+It hosts its home games at the Estádio Engenheiro Araripe, which has a capacity of 7,700 spectators.

 History